Nail Makeup and Health Issues

 - Water: Replenish the skin and nails by drinking lots of water daily to hydrate the body.

 A balanced diet is a champion of healthy nails, even if they are weakened in menopausal women.
-Add foods or supplements that contain vitamin C, protein, folic acid, and calcium to your daily diet.
+Research suggests adding foods or supplements that contain vitamin B7, protein, biotin, folic acid, and calcium to your daily diet.
 Also include fish, like tuna, herring, mackerel, and salmon that are rich in omega 6 fatty acids.
-Dairy products like yogurt, milk, and cheese are high calcium which are a bone and protein builders.
+Dairy products like yogurt, milk, and cheese are high in calcium which are bone and protein builders.
 Eating more lush green vegetables to improve nails because they are highly rich in vitamin E. In addition to vitamins, taking certain minerals like magnesium, which is found in varied nuts, soy, whole grains, seaweed, legumes, fruits, seeds and some vegetables, can improve nails and other menopausal symptoms.